housleyjk/aiopyramid/docs/tutorial/one.rst

         yield from asyncio.sleep(wait_time)
         return {'title': 'aiotutorial websocket test', 'wait_time': wait_time}

+For those already familiar with :ref:`Pyramid <pyramid:index>` most of this view should require no explanation.
+The important parts for running asynchronously are lines 2 and 5.

 The :func:`~pyramid.view.view_config` decorator on line 1 ties this view to the 'home' route declared in the app constructor.
 It also assigns a :term:`renderer` to the view that will render the data returned into the ``template/home.jinja`` template and return a response to the user.
 Line 2 wraps the view in a coroutine which differentiates it from a generator or native coroutine.
-Line 3 is the signature for the coroutine. ``Aiopyramid`` view mappers do not change the two default signarures for views, that is views that accept a request and views that accept a context and a request.
+Line 3 is the signature for the coroutine. ``Aiopyramid`` view mappers do not change the two default signarures for views, i.e. views that accept a request and views that accept a context and a request.
 On line 4, we retrieve a sleep parameter, from the request (the parameter can be either part of the querystring or the body).
 If the request doesn't include a sleep parameter, the view defaults to 0.1.
 We don't need to use ``yield from`` because ``request.params.get`` doesn't return a :term:`coroutine` or future.
 The data for the request exists in memory so retrieving the parameter should be very fast.
-Line 5 simulates performing some asynchronous task by suspending the coroutine and delegating to another coroutine, :func:`asyncio.sleep` which uses events to wait for ``wait_time``.
+Line 5 simulates performing some asynchronous task by suspending the coroutine and delegating to another coroutine, :func:`asyncio.sleep`, which uses events to wait for ``wait_time`` seconds.
 Using ``yield from`` is very important, without it the coroutine would continue without sleeping as we want it to.
 Line 6 returns a Python dictionary that will be passed to the jinja2 renderer.

-For those already familiar with :ref:`Pyramid <pyramid:index>` most of this view should require no explanation.
-The important parts for running asynchronously are lines 2 and 5.

 The second view accepts a websocket connection: